josejhkim/tp/docs/UserGuide.md

 ```
 deletePersonFromTable n/NAME tid/INDEX
 ```
-- deletePersonFromTable n/PERSON_NAME tid/TABLEID
+- deletePersonFromTable n/NAME tid/TABLEID
-- PERSON_NAME is the name of the person displayed on the list
+- NAME is the name of the person displayed on the list

 example:
 - deletePersonFromTable name/John Doe tid/5 deletes the John Doe person from the table with ID 5